 The reverse mortgage is best used as a safety net

 Again, the reverse mortgage is best used not as a last resort, but as a safety net (i.e., “retirement insurance”) to help protect and preserve assets throughout retirement.
 Wade Pfau, a prominent retirement researcher and thought-leader in the reverse mortgage space, wrote:

 [The reverse mortgage] must not be viewed in isolation, but rather as how it contributes to an overall plan.
 The value of the reverse mortgage can mostly be found in its diversifying benefits for investments in retirement.
 Taking distributions from investments can dig a hole that is hard to recover from, and wise use of the reverse mortgage protects the investment portfolio in retirement.

 Again, a reverse mortgage is best used before the financial situation becomes desperate.

 It’s essential to have multiple financial options

 Life can throw any number of financial curveballs at you: bad stock market, medical bills, long-term care expenses, home repairs and maintenance, family members needing money, etc.

-If you want your money to last at least as long as you do, then you need as many financial options as possible.
+If you want your money to last at least as long as you do, it’s essential to have as many financial options as possible.
 The reverse mortgage strengthens your financial position by adding an additional cash source to the picture: home equity.

 When you add more financial options, you can more easily protect and preserve the ones you already have.
 You’re in a better position to handle the unexpected.